-Returns the n-th highest number in a provided range.
+Returns the n-th highest number in a provided range

 Syntax

-range—The group of numbers to return the n-th highest value from.
+- range—The group of numbers to return the n-th highest value from

-n—A number representing the position, from the highest, to return.
+- n—A number representing the position, from the highest, to return

-Usage Notes
+Usage notes

 - LARGE will only look at numbers in the given range.
-If the range doesn’t contain numbers, you’ll receive an #INVALID VALUE or #INVALID COLUMN VALUE error.
+If the range doesn’t contain numbers, you’ll receive either an #INVALID VALUE or #INVALID COLUMN VALUE error.

 Examples